Occlusion & Function

 - complete a physical examination that includes comprehensive occlusal records.

 - integrate occlusal considerations into your complex treatment cases in practice.

 Who Should Attend

 This course is a core module in the “Postgraduate Certificate Program in Contemporary Restorative and Esthetic Dentistry,” and a prerequisite for the “Postgraduate Program in Contemporary, Esthetic & Implant Dentistry: Level II—The Patient Series.”

-Illustrated lectures, demonstrations, round table case discussions, laboratory exercises, patient participation.
+Illustrated lectures, demonstrations, round table discussion, laboratory exercises and patient participation.
 You will be working on each other as patients.
 You are asked to bring a complex restorative or worn dentition patient case from your practice for discussion and treatment planning.